-- 5.31 Although GI is frequently seen as the preserve of urban areas and new development, there is also a need for GI in rural areas.
+- 5.30 Although GI is frequently seen as the preserve of urban areas and new development, there is also a need for GI in rural areas.
 Worcestershire is a largely rural county, with a prevalence of land-based industries.
-Over 80% of the county is categorised as high-quality agricultural land, with agriculture, horticulture and forestry being prominent business sectors.
-Other places are managed for informal recreation, with approximately 20 such sites at a strategic scale and many more serving district or neighbourhood scale.
+Over 80% of the county is classed as high-quality agricultural land, with agriculture, horticulture and forestry being prominent business sectors.
+Other places are managed for informal recreation, with approximately 20 such sites at a strategic scale and many more at the district or neighbourhood scale.
 Many tourist attractions in the county also involve 'paid-for' access to GI.
-There are 14 Local Nature Reserves, 112 Sites of Special Scientific Interest and 2 Special Areas of Conservation in the county which are managed primarily for biodiversity interest. - 5.32 Although the primary purpose for managing these rural parts of Worcestershire may be focused on just one of the components of GI, many of these assets are in fact multi-functional and there is significant scope to integrate multifunctional GI in a way which is complementary and beneficial to the primary land-use. - 5.33 Changes to land management practices offer opportunities to include a number of green infrastructure principles, including: - Reduction in water abstraction from water courses for agricultural use through the development of water storage reservoirs.
-Well-designed reservoirs can also enhance biodiversity, and contribute to landscape and the historic environment; - Enhancements to water quality by reducing agricultural run-off and/or reducing the use of agricultural chemicals such as fertilisers; - Management of flood risk using natural flood management principles to increase flood resilience throughout catchments; - Provision of informal recreational opportunities, particularly through the enhancement of walking and cycling networks; - Biodiversity enhancements through management or creation of woodland as assets for renewable energy; - Optimising land management regimes to maximise soil carbon sequestration rates and storage capacity or, where appropriate, changing habitat type to one with higher carbon capture potential; - Management or creation of new woodland for recreation, health, water benefits, timber and biodiversity; - Enhancement and preservation of areas of historic interest and importance such as historic landscape patterns of hedges or the settings of historic buildings; - Biodiversity enhancements, such as planting and maintaining hedgerows and managing new woodland areas, can attract additional funding to a site from sources such as agri-environment schemes; - Locally-grown food can attract a price premium and become a tourist attraction (as evidenced in Worcestershire's Asparagus Festival and Plum Festival), which contributes to the local economy. - Renewable energy generation from biomass can be an incentive in appropriate circumstances for the management of habitats such as woodland, meadow and reed bed.
+There are 14 Local Nature Reserves, 115 Sites of Special Scientific Interest and 2 Special Areas of Conservation in the county which are managed primarily for biodiversity interest. - 5.31 Although the primary purpose for rural land management may be focused on just one of the components of GI, many of these assets are in fact multi-functional and there is significant scope to integrate multifunctional GI in a way which is complementary and beneficial to the primary land-use. - 5.32 Changes to land management practices offer opportunities to include a number of green infrastructure principles, including37: - Reduction in water abstraction from water courses for agricultural use through the development of water storage reservoirs.
+Well-designed reservoirs can also enhance biodiversity, and contribute to landscape and the historic environment; - Enhancements to water quality by reducing agricultural run-off and/or reducing the use of agricultural chemicals such as fertilisers; - Management of flood risk using natural flood management principles to increase flood resilience throughout catchments; - Provision of informal recreational opportunities, including creation of shared use routes meeting the needs of pedestrians, cyclists, horse riders, disabled users and other vulnerable users; - Biodiversity enhancements through management or creation of woodland as assets for renewable energy; - Enabling appropriate access to blue infrastructure assets for recreation, for example river and stream corridors and canal corridors; - Optimising land management to maximise soil carbon capture, sequestration and storage or, where appropriate, changing habitat type to one with higher carbon capture and sequestration potential; - Management or creation of new woodland for recreation, health, water benefits, timber and biodiversity; - Enhancement and preservation of areas of historic interest and importance such as historic landscape patterns of hedges or the settings of historic buildings; - Biodiversity enhancements, such as planting and maintaining hedgerows and managing new woodland areas, can attract funding from sources such as agri-environment schemes; - Locally-grown food can attract a price premium and become a tourist attraction (such as the British Asparagus Festival or Pershore Plum Festival), which contributes to the local economy. - Renewable energy generation from biomass can be an incentive in appropriate circumstances for the management of habitats such as woodland, meadow and reedbed38. - Supporting nature recovery by the adoption of an Integrated Pest Management approach, reducing or eliminating the use of harmful pesticides.

-A wider analysis of the benefits and drawbacks to farm business, land management and rural economy is provided in the GI Framework 4 evidence base, which explores the economic and social benefits of GI in Worcestershire.
+37 A wider analysis of the benefits and drawbacks to farm business, land management and rural economy is provided in the GI Framework 4 evidence base, which explores the economic and social benefits of GI in Worcestershire.

-In some cases site management requirements would not be compatible with increased biomass removal for renewable energy generation.
+38 In some cases site management requirements would not be compatible with increased biomass removal for renewable energy generation.
 We must be careful to ensure that economic opportunity does not outweigh nature conservation value and that sites of high nature conservation value do not become over- 'managed' to the detriment of their biodiversity.